 TransLink's services are essential to the functioning of the Greater Vancouver economy.
 It is the main provider of transportation services in the Greater Vancouver region and serves a large population of 2.7 million.
-TransLink is responsible for around 90% of the region's transit and therefore does not have viable competitors.
-TransLink's growth has been strongly correlated to long-term demand for public transit from a growing regional population as evidenced by historically robust ridership.
+TransLink is responsible for around 90% of the region's transit and therefore does not have viable competitors, which helps facilitate ridership recovery over the next two years.
+Its growth has been strongly correlated with long-term demand for public transit from a growing regional population.